Honey Cinnamon Cornbread Muffins

 Once baked, these cornbread muffins are light and crispy on the outside, with soft moist centers.
 The sweet aroma of rustic corn, honey, and cinnamon is something to experience.

-Sometimes I make an extra batch and freeze them, so when the moment strikes, I can warm up one Honey Cinnamon Cornbread Muffin at a time!
+I love to make an extra batch and freeze them, so when the moment strikes, I can warm up one Honey Cinnamon Cornbread Muffin at a time.

 Honey Cinnamon Cornbread Muffins